d-morrison/IntroStatActivities/_book/08-paired.md

 ## Terminology review

+In this study we will analyze paired quantitative data using simulation-based methods.
 The following terms will be covered in this activity.

 * Mean difference